excitement-engineer/graphql-iso-date/README.md

 npm install --save graphql-iso-date
 ```

-GraphQL-ISO-Date exposes 3 different date/time scalars that can be used in combination with [GraphQL.js](https://github.com/graphql/graphql-js).
+GraphQL ISO Date exposes 3 different date/time scalars that can be used in combination with [graphQL.js](https://github.com/graphql/graphql-js).
 Let's build a simple schema using the scalars included in this library and execute a query:

 ```js
 import {